thenexthub/Codira/docs/ErrorHandling.md

-This feature is highly desired (e.g. it would allow many otherwise redundant overloads to be collapsed into a single definition), but it may or may not make it into Swift 2.0 based on schedule limitations.
+This feature is highly desired (e.g. it would allow many otherwise redundant overloads to be collapsed into a single definition), but it may or may not make it into Codira 2.0 based on schedule limitations.

 ### Generic polymorphism